Skip links and keyboard navigation

 Provide regular and constructive feedback (conduct or performance)

 Help the employee self-correct their poor conduct or performance.
 Keep a copy of your feedback discussions.
-Include topics discussed, support options to help them improve and agreed outcomes.
+Include the topics discussed, support options to help them improve and the agreed outcomes.
 Email a summary to the employee to give them a chance to comment.

 See Positive management practices for more.